Wiki · Concept · Last reviewed June 23, 2026

 Governance and Safety

 Confidence calibration is a safety issue because people often use confidence as permission to act.
-In medicine, finance, education, legal work, security, and public administration, a miscalibrated score can make a wrong recommendation look settled.
+In medicine, finance, education, legal work, security, employment, and public administration, a miscalibrated score can make a wrong recommendation look settled.
 In generative AI, fluent phrasing can act like false confidence even when no numeric score is shown.

 Defense Pattern